It’s About Truth

 If you look closely at my life, something much simpler becomes visible.

-You can see it every day on Substack.
+You can see it every day.

 What I wanted was meaningful time with my family.